iShezmu/holbertonschool-web_front_end/html_advanced/README.md

       - in the third ´article´
         - replace the text with a blockquote with text ´I love your system.
 Definitely worth the investment.
 I'd be lost without Techium company. and cite author Sven H.´

+*   30-styleguide.html
+    - Example of inline quote:
+      - inside ´main´ after Horizontal rule ´section´
+        - add a new line and a comment with text ´Blockquotes´
+        - create a new ´section´
+          - in the ´section´ create a ´header´, in the ´header´ create a level 2 heading with text ´Blockquotes´
+          - after the ´header´, create a ´div´
+            - in the ´div´ add a level 3 heading with the text ´Inline quote´
+            - add an inline quote with the text ´Stay hungry.
+Stay foolish.´
+    - Example of blockquote:
+      - after the inline quote ´div´, create another ´div´
+        - in the new ´div´ add a level 3 heading with the text ´Blockquote´
+        - add a multiline quote with the text ´I will be the leader of a company that ends up being worth billions of dollars, because I got the answers.
+I understand culture.
+I am the nucleus.
+I think that’s a responsibility that I have, to push possibilities, to show people, this is the level that things could be at.´ and cite ´Kanye West, Musician´